 Insurance companies often try to deny benefits to persons injured in auto accidents.
 Lehmbecker Law aggressively investigates and prosecutes Seattle car accident claims—we fight for money for your pain and suffering, loss of income, and property and physical injury damages.
-You can help us by retaining us immediately before evidence or witnesses disappear.
+We can assist you in getting your life back together.
+Give us a call and retain us immediately before evidence or witnesses disappear.

 Contact us for help with your:

 After 30-years of successfully fighting for the rights of the injured in Washington State, our goal is always to help you collect the settlement to which you are entitled.
-After an auto accident, contact us and an auto accident attorney will evaluate your case free of charge.
-Do not accept a settlement from an insurance company without first contacting us at 425-455-3186 or email@example.com.
+After an auto accident, contact us and one of our Bellevue auto accident attorney’s will evaluate your case free of charge.
+Do not accept a settlement from an insurance company without first contacting us at (877) 335-2018.